 Like all good TV shows we wanted to introduce a spin-off series from our Functional Skills monthly insight blog, so this new blog starts off with a crossover: Teaching Functional Skills Maths to ESOL learners.

 How does Pearson support the teaching of Functional Skills maths to ESOL learners?

-When creating assessments for Functional Skills maths, Pearson always maintains considerations for ESOL learners.
+When creating assessments for Functional Skills maths, Pearson will always maintain considerations for ESOL learners.
 Our research on contexts ensures that the assessments are relevant to the needs of the majority of our learners.
-At Level 1 and 2, each question has a separate context to ensure that the learners can engage with the context.
+At Level 1 and level 2, each question has a separate context to ensure that the learners can engage with the context.
 At Entry Level, we allow centres to pre-teach the vocabulary of the contexts, providing a list in our assessor guides, or to contextualise the assessments themselves for their learners’ benefit.
 There is more guidance on contextualising in our ICCA guide.

 NB: It is key that you gain approval from your Standards Verifier before allowing learners to take an adapted version of the assessment.

 In terms of language, we ensure that there is an English specialist involved in the creating of the maths assessments so we can avoid confusing grammatical structures and vocabulary.
 We want the learners to be demonstrating their mathematical skills and not their literacy skills.

 That being said, the reformed Functional Skills do contain a great deal of problem-solving questions, so we do recommend that learners spend time working with past questions to ensure that they can pull out the necessary maths.